- 1. Edit iMovie+

 - Outdated interface.

 Kdenlive arguably the most popular non-linear file editing app.
 It’s an open-source editor, so you won't pay anything to use it.
-It supports adding of multiple soundtracks and videos on its multi-editing timeline.
+It supports adding multiple soundtracks and videos on its multi-editing timeline.
 You can also change video transitions and effects like distortion, masking, color adjustment tools, clip rotations, among others.
 Available audio effects include pitch and phase shifting, equalization, volume adjustment, reverb filters, and many more.
 Even better, there are plenty of keyboard shortcuts like Rewind - J, Forward - L, Set Zone Out - O, etc.

 - Supports plenty of input/output formats.